Home

 Sado Island (²“n“‡, Sadogashima) lies off the coast of Niigata Prefecture, and is one of Japan's largest islands.

-Due to its remote location, the island served as a destination for political exiles.
+Due to its remoteness, the island served as place for political exile.
 The three most prominent figures sent into exile to Sado were the former Emperor Juntoku, the Buddhist monk Nichiren and the founder of Noh, Zeami Motokiyo.
 While the island is no longer a place of exile, traces of the culture and religion that these forced residents brought with them remain today.

-Sado's biggest attraction is the Earth Celebration, an annual music festival hosted by Sado's own, world renowned Kodo taiko group.
-The island is also home to the endangered Japanese Ibis (toki), extinct in the wild but reintroduced to the island thanks to a successful breeding program.
+One of Sado's biggest attractions is the Earth Celebration, an annual music festival hosted by Sado's own, world-renowned Kodo taiko group.
+The island is also home to the endangered Japanese Ibis (toki), once extinct in the wild but successfully reintroduced to the island.

 Top attractions in Sado Island